 Admitted students eligible to receive VA benefits must contact their respective veteran's representative and submit the necessary paperwork for certification.
-The student must submit a copy of their Certification of Eligibility sent by the VA and must also complete and submit the Saint Martin's Request for Certification Form each term or semester to ensure continuous receipt of benefits prior to certification.
+The student must submit a copy of their Certification of Eligibility sent by the VA and must also complete and submit the Saint Martin's Request for Certification electronic form (found on the Office of the Registrar's webpage) each session or semester to ensure continuous receipt of benefits prior to certification.
 Saint Martin's University will not certify students in advance; students must be registered with advisor approval.
 Saint Martin's will not participate in accelerated pay if the student is using Chapter 33.
 The VA pays directly to the school.
 Tuition and fees should not be reported to the VA prior to bills being assessed to ensure accuracy of costs.
 It is the student's responsibility to promptly notify the VA representative of any schedule changes, including withdrawals, adds, and drops.
 Failure to promptly report any changes to registration could lead to an overpayment and the student may be responsible for debt repayment.

 Veterans Administration / Vocational rehabilitation: Applicants applying through Veterans Administration or vocational rehabilitation programs should schedule an appointment with the program director or designated official of their degree program and the veterans representative in the Office of the Registrar to complete all required academic degree plans and necessary paperwork.
-Applicants to the University should allow a minimum of two weeks from the time of their advising appointment for completion of transcript evaluation, academic degree program, financing documentation and additional information
+Applicants to the University should allow a minimum of two weeks from the time of their advising appointment for completion of transcript evaluation, academic degree program, financing documentation and additional information.